VanillaPlusNet/website/input/server-info/commands.md

 </strong>/r: Responds to the last person who messaged you.
 /spawn: Teleports you to the server's spawn location.
 /trade: Initiates a trade with another player (can only be used at spawn).
-/report: Reports a player to server moderators.
+/report: Reports a player to our trusted staff team.
 /votes: See when you can unlock a home upgrade.
+/pit: Gives information about The Pit.
 /pack: Install our custom resource pack.
 /transferkey: Virtually transfer keys to another player.
 /keys view: View how many keys another player has.